Coffee and High Blood Pressure

 Points of interest –

 A coffee Arabica bean containing little caffeine has been found recently in Ethiopia, the country where the coffee bean originated from.
-Drink this coffee and high blood pressure more likely will not be affected.
+Drink this coffee and high blood pressure more likely will not be a result.

 Almost all brands of decaffeinated coffee still contain some caffeine.
-Drinking five to ten cups of decaffeinated coffee could deliver as much caffeine as one or two cups of regular coffee, according to research at the University of Florida Maples Centre for Forensic Medicine.
+Drinking five to ten cups of decaffeinated could deliver as much caffeine as one or two cups of regular coffee, according to research at the University of Florida Maples Center for Forensic Medicine.

 Some brands of Aspirin have small amounts of caffeine added to enhance their effectiveness as pain killers.
 If your doctor has recommended Aspirin to help thin your blood, then don’t just take any aspirin you find on the market.